 using the wrong designation may cause things to be off by an hour.

 all of that, just say The conference call

-to that would be if you're in one of those weird (or perhaps
+to using that would be if you're in one of those unusual (and perhaps

-enlightened) places that doesn't observe DST; then you need to be
+enlightened) places such as Arizona that doesn't observe DST; then you

 Who vs. Whom

 Many people use whom to sound proper or even snooty, but there